dotslashlevi/qm-v/README.md

 # qm-v
-Quality muncher in a shit language?!?!?
+Quality muncher in a goofy language?!?!?